Nándor Hidegkuti: International career

 Between 1945 and 1958 Hidegkuti earned 69 appearances and scored 39 goals for Hungary.
 He scored twice on his debut on 30 September 1945 in a 7–2 win against Romania.
 Two years later, on 17 August 1947, he made his second international appearance and scored a hat-trick against Bulgaria.
 On 18 November 1951 he scored another hat trick against Finland.
 He became a central player in the Golden Team of the early and mid-1950s; during this time, Ferenc Puskás, Sándor Kocsis and Hidegkuti provided the Hungarians a total of 198 goals.

 Hidegkuti was used by the Golden Team as a deep lying centre-forward.
 In the 1950s, the majority of international sides still used the WM formation, where the defending centre half would traditionally mark the opposition's centre forward – usually whoever was wearing the number 9 shirt.
 When a defending centre half attempted to mark Hidegkuti, they were drawn out of position, allowing the rest of the Hungarian team to exploit the space.
 At the time this was a revolutionary tactic, requiring the player in the deep lying centre-forward position to have excellent ball control, distribution skills and positional awareness.

 Former England and Leeds United manager, Don Revie paid tribute to the influence of Hidegkuti in his autobiography: "In the summer of 1954 England and Scotland were knocked out of the World Cup series in Switzerland.
 That competition was won by Germany, but dominated by Hungary, who played with a deep-lying centre forward, Nandor Hidegkuti.
-Alongside him; Sandor Koscis and Ferenc Puskas, two of the greatest inside-forwards in the world.
-But whatever people claim of Koscis and Puskas, it was the man Hidegkuti who tore the England defence to shreds at Wembley in November 1953.
+Alongside him; Sandor Kocsis and Ferenc Puskas, two of the greatest inside-forwards in the world.
+But whatever people claim of Kocsis and Puskas, it was the man Hidegkuti who tore the England defence to shreds at Wembley in November 1953.
 It was Hidegkuti, again playing his hide-and-seek centre-forward game, who shattered England in the return match in Budapest in May 1954, when we were thrashed 7–1."
 Sepp Herberger, manager of the West German team that would defeat Hungary in the 1954 World Cup final, identified Hidegkuti as the most important player in the Hungarian team (despite Puskas drawing a lot more public attention) and adjusted his tactics for the final to prevent him from playing out his game.